 Three written examinations will be administered.
 The format of the examinations will be multiple choice, true/false, labeling, short answer, matching, and/or fill in the blank type questions.
-Each of the examinations will test material covered during the prior class meetings and previous reading assignments.
-Exams will also cover material in the textbook and activities completed during class sessions.
-You are required to bring a Scantron to each examination.
+Each of the examinations will test material covered during the prior course materials and previous reading assignments.
+Exams will also cover material in the textbook and activities completed.

-Palpation Examinations
+• Palpation Examinations

 Three assessments of palpation psychomotor skills will be administered throughout the semester.
-The skills practiced in class will be assessed in a live practical examination format.
+The skills practiced in class will be assessed in a live (virtual) practical examination format.
 This is a real-time examination that will require the student to locate various anatomical structures on a live model.
-Students will be randomly scheduled for testing.
+For the online format of this course, students will be responsible for identifying their own live model to take their practical with (this can be a family member, friend, etc).
+It is recommended that the same model is used to practice palpations in preparation for the palpation exams.